 Worn completely in the ear or ear canal, in the ear models are custom fit to the shape of the wearer's ear.
 Offering a discreet, comfortable and often technology compatible hearing aid, in the ear hearing aids are great for glasses wearers, but not necessarily for those with dexterity issues.

 A popular option if you lead an active lifestyle, or want a hearing aid that's discreet, completely in the canal hearing aids are small and almost unnoticeable from most angles.
-They're custom fitted to the shape of the wearer's ears.
+They're custom-fitted to the shape of the wearer's ears.
 Due to their size, additional features can be limited.

 To understand which type of hearing aid fits bests with your lifestyle, book an appointment with our Hearing Aid Audiologist - they'll be able to talk you through your options and answer any questions you may have.

 Invisible hearing aids fit into the ear canal, meaning they can't be seen in the outer ear.
-These tiny, discrete hearing aids are usually custom-fitted to the wearer's own ear shape and hearing needs.
+These tiny, discreet hearing aids are usually custom-fitted to the wearer's own ear shape and hearing needs.

 With rechargeable hearing aids, you can take the hassle out of changing your batteries every few days.
 You simply place your hearing aids in their chargeable port overnight and when you wake up in the morning they're ready to go - so you never need to change a battery again.